Improve kids’ intelligence: No reading worksheets

 Reading: Non-fiction text like, “What is on the menu?” or those blurbs beneath exhibits in museums are valuable that deepen what is taught in the classroom.
 Fiction text is great, too – like reading Anne of Green Gables before a trip to Canada.
 See each country’s page for reading lists for destinations: Paris, New York, Canada, and London.

 5) Travel improves self-confidence.

-Teaching your child that they can outline and execute a plan for a trip, encounter new sights, languages, and people, read a map, use foreign money, eat weird new food and thrive – is a life long set of skills that improves self-confidence.
+Teaching your child that they can outline and execute a plan for a trip, encounter new sights, languages, and people, read a map, use foreign money, eat weird new food and thrive – is a lifelong set of skills that improve self-confidence.

 Strong, self-confident people score higher, run faster, and leap tall buildings….well, you get the picture.